 NASA’s plans to return to the moon

-Varenya Rao-Mallela, Lifestyle Editor
+Varenya Rao-Mallela, Editor-in-Chief

 NASA is planning to soon launch the first mission of their Artemis Program, Artemis I. The purpose of the Artemis Program is to create a human facility in space for lunar, and, eventually, Martian exploration.